excelliumCoin/goblinbook/src/union/clients.md

 We usually refer to both the code and to the instantiation as a client.
 The best way to grok this, is to see a client as both the ERC20 code implementation, and an actual ERC20 coin.
 There can be many clients on a chain, and new clients can be trustlessly instantiated after the code has been uploaded.

+### Why are IBC Clients compared to ERC20?

+Because, like an ERC20 contract, the client code is uploaded to the chain once, and then many different instantiations (instances) can be created.
+Each one follows a different counterpart chain.
+This provides a very powerful structure in terms of modularity and trustless deployment.

+**1.The Difference Between Code and Instance**
+- In ERC20:
+The code for an ERC20 token (for example, a "Token.sol" contract) is deployed onto the chain once.
+This code defines the token logic: transfer, balance, allowance, etc.
+However, many different tokens can be created from this code—each with a different name, symbol, and supply.

+- In IBC Client:
+The code for a client module is loaded onto the chain.
+This code defines the verification logic: header checking, proof validation, misbehavior detection, etc.
+Many different client instances can be created from this code—each following a different counterpart chain.

+**2.State Tracking**
+- ERC20: Each token contract maintains its own user balances and permissions.
+- IBC Client: Each client instance maintains the last verified block height of the counterpart chain, its consensus status, and other parameters.

+**3.Modularity and Trustless Deployment**
+- ERC20 contracts can be deployed permissionlessly.
+Anyone can create their own token.
+- Similarly, with IBC clients, once the code is deployed, anyone can start a new client instance—for example, to monitor a new chain.

 ### State Tracking

 Clients must maintain a view of their counterparty chain's state.
 This typically includes: